lepture/authlib/docs/basic/install.rst

 =======================

 .. meta::
-    :description: How to install Authlib with pip, source code and etc.
+    :description: How to install Authlib with pip, source code, etc.

-This part of the documentation covers the installation of Authlib.
+This part of the documentation covers the installation of Authlib, just like any other software package needs to be installed first.
-The first step to using any software package is getting it properly installed.

 $ pip install Authlib